 Stage 3 – Strategy Development

 Building on the existing knowledge gained in Phase I and with a financial commitment to the target market(s), the MTA(s) will collaborate with the Initiative Review Committee(s) (IRCs), where applicable, to conduct further market research and product assessments to identify critical gaps in knowledge.
 Stage 3 is also where a further refined logic model identifying market actors and potential leverage points will be developed resulting in a hypothesized strategic intervention.
 A Bass Diffusion Model may also be developed to assist with baselining and setting short- and long-term milestones over time.
 An early Evaluation, Measurement and Verification (EM&V) Plan is also developed in coordination with an independent EM&V subject matter expert (SME) that is not involved in program implementation to agree on metrics for savings estimates and baseline forecasts.
-The evaluator would also be responsible for monitoring market developments and providing annual market evaluation reports on market dynamics and characteristics over time, providing non-biased evaluation data for decision-making.
+The evaluator would also be responsible for monitoring market developments and providing market evaluation reports on market dynamics and characteristics over time, providing non-biased evaluation data for decision-making.

 It is important to note that in this Strategy Development Stage, and in subsequent Stages, the MTA(s) will need the flexibility to rapidly adapt to new information and market dynamics as the MTIs prepare for strategy testing and market deployment.